 This article will show how to separate odd and even numbers in Excel.
 In addition to that, we will also see how to filter odd and even numbers and see them by different colors using the conditional formatting of Excel.
 You are cordially invited to visit our blog for more Excel-related articles.

-6 Ways to Separate Odd and Even Numbers in Excel
+How to Separate Odd and Even Numbers in Excel: 6 Handy Ways

 Assume that we have some numbers in cell B5:B21.
 Now we will see how to separate the odd and even numbers from them.